 7. If the AMF sent a PDU Session Resource Release Command to the 5G-AN, the PDU session's resource release is acknowledged to the SMF.

-If the AMF sent a PDU Session Resource Modify Request to the 5G-AN, the 5G-AN may allocate a new N3 DL F-TEID or move the QoS flows conveyed by the failed GTP-U tunnel to the other GTP-U tunnel and indicate so in the "PDU Session Resource Modify Response Transfer".
+If the AMF sent a PDU Session Resource Modify Request to the 5G-AN, the 5G-AN may allocate a new N3 DL F-TEID, remove the failed GTP-U tunnel or move the QoS flows conveyed by the failed GTP-U tunnel to the other GTP-U tunnel and indicate so in the "PDU Session Resource Modify Response Transfer".

 8. If the PDU session resource is released in the 5G-AN, the SMF initiates the Network Triggered Service Request procedure specified in clause 4.2.3.3 of 3GPP TS 23.502 [5], to re-activate the user plane connection of the PDU session.